 The long-term vision was that the Biennial would eventually become a (guest-)curated one, and that the invitation system, as it had existed thus far, would be dispensed with.
 As a transitional arrangement, the invitations were maintained for 2014 but no new names were added.
 Although there were some disgruntled rumblings from a few of the invited artists, the plan was that for 2016, the old “invited for life” system would finally come to an end and that the bulk of that exhibition would be juried.
 The proposal we articulated for 2016 was that for that edition there would be a limited number of curated, local and international invitations—up to ten of each—along with special tributes to two carefully selected Jamaican artists, but that these invitations would be for that edition of the Biennial only and, for the local artists, not exclusively drawn from the old invited list.
 Everything else would have gone through the jury.
 We had also wanted to put a cap on the number of artists and art works, to ensure that the size of the exhibition remained manageable.
 The exhibition would again be held at different locations and we had hoped to add to these.

 General Elections intervened and this proposal was not supported by the new Board.
-We were instructed to maintain the invited list and to reintroduce local judges for the juried section (two Board members were appointed by the Board, in addition to the two international judges who had been proposed by the curatorial team).
+We were instructed to maintain the invited list and to reintroduce local judges for the juried section (two Board members were added by the Board, in addition to the two international judges who had been proposed by the curatorial team).
 The result was a very large exhibition which, while there were many exciting highlights, such as the Devon House and National Gallery West interventions, lacked the cohesion of the 2014 edition.
-It remains as one of my professional regrets that we were not able to execute that exhibition as the curatorial team and I had proposed, as I believe that it would have yielded a stronger exhibition and provided an elegant way to usher out the invited list.
+It remains as one of my professional regrets that we were not able to execute that exhibition as the curatorial team and I had proposed, as I believe that it would have yielded a stronger and more cohesive exhibition and provided an elegant way to usher out the invited list.

 When the new Board in 2016 discussed the question of the invited list, it was, as one Board member revealed in a 2017 newspaper column, suggested to have a second exhibition, in which the invited artists could be accommodated.
 This proposal was however not accepted by the Board.
 I had myself not supported it, mainly because I was of the view that the invited list would inevitably remain as the sticking point and I was also not convinced that some of the invited artists would be satisfied with being relegated to a secondary, locally focused exhibition.
 I felt that the underlying problem would be displaced instead of recognized and resolved.
 It will be interesting to see how the National Gallery will negotiate its way out of the murky situation it has now created, given the mixed messages that were given by the management and Board members present about the future of the invited system at yesterday’s meeting.

 Personally, I find it inconceivable that in 2019, and after years of debate and efforts to phase out the concept, the National Gallery of Jamaica would decide to maintain a retrograde system that has, as its current principals must know, served to reinforce unproductive artistic hierarchies which are, furthermore, problematically related to the country’s equally entrenched social hierarchies.
-Or, to put it differently, the National Gallery ought to be less concerned with appeasing and accommodating those invited artists who are unwilling to relinquish their privileged status, and more with convincing the rest of us why this system should be maintained any further.
+Or, to put it differently, the National Gallery ought to be less concerned with appeasing and accommodating those few invited artists who are unwilling to relinquish their privileged status, and more with convincing the rest of us why this system should be maintained any further.
 I believe that the only productive way out is for the National Gallery is to take a courageous, clear and firm decision to abandon the “for life” invitations once and for all.
 The Jamaican art world urgently needs this leveling of the social and artistic playing field, and it would send an important and long overdue message about where the National Gallery stands on these issues.

-Nor do I think that it is productive for the National Gallery of Jamaica to re-inscribe the now very dated notion of a national exhibition at a cultural moment where such approaches and underlying notions about “the national” are being questioned.
+Nor do I think that it is productive for the National Gallery of Jamaica to re-inscribe the now very dated notion of a national exhibition at a time where such approaches and underlying notions about “the national” have been questioned.
 The Jamaica Biennial had been quite successful with opening the local terrain to exciting new regional and international dialogues.
 I am also not convinced that re-conceptualizing and rebranding the Biennial, so soon after this was done in 2014, will serve the interests of the Jamaican art world well, especially given the international visibility and acclaim the Jamaica Biennial had already attracted.
 I believe that it would be more productive to recognize, and build on, what was achieved in 2014 and 2017.

 It is also quite telling that the National Gallery would have started its communications on the next Biennial, which is a matter of some contention in the art world about which a public statement is long overdue, with what was for all intents and purposes a private, “by invitation only”, and “below the radar” consultation with the members of its controversial invited list, as this, once again, reinforces notions about catering and answering to a privileged “inner circle.”
 No doubt, some judicious diplomacy is needed when major changes are made that affect entrenched entitlements, but such consultations ought to be public, transparent and inclusive, and go beyond what is obviously its most self-interested stakeholder group.
-I must question, therefore, why the National Gallery did not have an open, public forum to announce and discuss the new plans and at which the issues and perceptions that surround the Biennial could have been more appropriately and productively discussed (this is the reason why I decided to publish this post).
+I must question, therefore, why the National Gallery did not have an open, public forum to announce and discuss the new plans and at which the issues and perceptions that surround the Biennial could have been more appropriately and productively discussed (and this is actually the reason why I decided to publish this post).
 And perhaps this ought to have been done before the new format was decided on.
 Now that the cat is out of the bag, however, the National Gallery urgently owes the public, and the artistic community specifically, a statement with an outline of its new plans and an indication as to whether these are final or whether there is still any scope for public consultation.

 There are many other implications of what was announced yesterday.
 I am all for capitalizing on the designation of Kingston as a Creative City and there are many possibilities for activating that in exciting and innovative ways with the upcoming Biennial.
 But, as we all know, Kingston is not Jamaica, also on the cultural front, and it would certainly be unfortunate if the Kingston Creative momentum would inadvertently serve to reinforce the Kingston-centeredness of the Jamaican art world, and to “provincialize” the rest of Jamaica artistically.
 Yesterday’s announcements also make me concerned about the future role of National Gallery West, which was established to serve the cultural needs of Western Jamaica and, in doing so, to be an active part of the national and international conversations, of which its inclusion in the Biennial was an active strategy.
 I would rather see a future Biennial which engages with more of the island, not less of it, and to include other towns and, for that matter, rural areas in the project, in addition to Montego Bay.